-As a resource to the candidates, job descriptions must be made readily available on breezy.engsoc.queensu.ca or the Engineering Society website.

-At the discretion of the Hiring Committee, the deadline for applications may be extended if it is decided that there is an unsatisfactory number of eligible applicants by the original due date, with consultation with the Director of Human Resources and the Vice President of Student Affairs.
+At the discretion of the Hiring Committee, the deadline for applications may be extended if it is decided that there is an unsatisfactory number of eligible applicants by the original due date, with consultation with the Director of Human Resources or the Vice President of Finance and Administration.
 In such a case, it is the responsibility of the Hiring Committee to inform all of the original applicants by email within 24 hours of the original deadline.

 The hiring of service staff for each Engineering Society Service will be broken into two separate positions: new staff and staff seeking rehire.
-These positions will appear as separate entries on breezy.engsoc.queensu.ca and will be treated as two separate groups during the interview process.
+The written questions will include disclosure of whether the applicant is a rehire.
+These positions will be treated as two separate groups during the interview process.

 The Application Process